 This is the stuff that might be slightly more tricky if you aren’t mechanically minded.
-If you want to give your car a proper check to see if it’s fit for the winter, then we would advise a service from a mechanic.
+If you want to give your car or van a proper check to see if it’s fit for the winter, then we would advise a service from a mechanic.

 Other things you should check are: your brake pads, brake discs and brake fluid.
 You would normally get a mechanic to do these.

-One thing you may not have thought of is a car care emergency kit.
+One thing you may not have thought of is a winter emergency car kit.
 This is perfect for if your car breaks down in the cold, snow or ice (hopefully not all 3 at once!).
 We would suggest including items such as a shovel, torch, blanket, hi-visibility vest, screen wash, snacks, some water, de-icer and scraper.
 Pack a battery pack as well in case your phone runs out of battery, we wouldn’t want you to be left stranded in the cold.

 Whenever the weather starts to become a little more difficult to drive in, you need to start considering your route and whether it has been gritted.
 Icy road conditions can be very dangerous, so you should always consider your breaking distance.
 Why not consider leaving 5 minutes earlier to ensure you’re not rushing?